Flow of a submission

 Team submits solution.
 It will either be rejected after basic checks, or accepted and stored as a submission.

 The first available judgehost compiles, runs and checks the submission.
 The outcome and outputs are stored as a judging of this submission.
-Note that judgehosts may be restricted to certain contests, languages and problems, so that it can be the case that a judgehost is available, but not judging an available submission.
+If parallel judging is enabled, multiple judgehosts may pick up and work on the same submission (if there is no queue of pending submissions).

 If verification is not required, the result is automatically recorded and the team can view the result and the scoreboard is updated (unless after the scoreboard freeze).
 A judge can optionally inspect the submission and judging and mark it verified.